neurogeom/CAR/docs/4-CAR-Mobile.md

 ### Installation

+Currently we provide only the binary for Android phones.
 Download the binary release, install it on your Android phone and it's ready to go.
+If you need iPhone version, you are encouraged to contact the developers to get an alpha version for testing.

 ### Step-by-Step Guide